OpenHFT/Chronicle-TimeSeries/README.md

 You can look to see when either changes by a minimum amounts, or when one changes, or when both have changed.
 You might also prefer to sub-sample the data before performing correlation to reduce noise.

+# Predictive testing.
+The ultimate purpose of the library is to find patterns which might have predictive power.
+To do this you need to estimate a forward movement in a metric you would want to predict and find inputs which would can help estimate this forward.

+The steps to do this are

+- estimate the time horizon you need e.g. 5 mins, an hour, 5 days.
+THZ
+- generate a forward by comparing the difference between the current and current + THZ.
+- find a correlation between the inputs and this forward.

+If you look at enough inputs you will find spurious correlations so you need to take a view on which correlations are predictive or not. [http://tylervigen.com/spurious-correlations]